Step-by-Step Guide to the Structured Clone Algorithm

 Circular Ref Handling Native support Throws TypeError Not applicable

-Decision Rule: Use structuredClone for payloads under 10MB where data integrity and immutability are critical.
-Switch to Transferable Objects for large binary buffers when mutating the original reference is acceptable.
+Decision Rule: Use structuredClone for payloads under ~10MB where data integrity and type fidelity are critical.
+Switch to transferable objects for large binary buffers when the sender giving up access to the buffer is acceptable — see How to Pass Large Arrays Without Blocking the UI for the full transfer pattern.

 Step 5: Validating Cross-Thread Data Integrity

 Implement lightweight validation inside the worker to catch silent data corruption or partial serialization failures.
-Use a deterministic schema check or checksum before initiating heavy computation.
+Use a deterministic schema check before initiating heavy computation.

 self.onmessage = ({ data }) => {